Updated in 2021

-It may take another year or so before we see widespread adoption of the AV1 codec, so we’re thrilled to have Apple join the AOMedia consortium and accelerate these efforts.
+Unfortunately, despite AV1s growing interest in the world of video streaming we have yet to see widespread adoption of the AV1 codec (in 2021), so we’re thrilled to have Apple join the AOMedia consortium and accelerate these efforts.
 If you haven’t explored AV1 for your video workflow, now is the time to learn more, and we’re here to help!

 AV1 is the next generation video codec and is on track to deliver a 30% improvement over VP9 & HEVC – Learn about Bitmovin and AV1